janhove/janhove.github.io/_posts/2018-04-25-graphical-model-checking.md

 Such new outcome data are simulated a couple of times for each observation in the dataset.
-(This can be achieved quickly using the `simulate()` function.)
+(This can be achieved quickly using the simulate() function.)

 Importantly, the new outcome data were simulated from a regression model that assumes that the relationship between the predictor and the outcome is linear, that the residuals are randomly sampled from one and the same normal distribution and so have constant variance.
-In a word, _all assumptions we want to test are literally true in the simulated data_.</li>
+In a word, <i>all assumptions we want to test are literally true in the simulated data</i>.</li>

 <li>Now refit your model to the simulated datasets and extract the residuals from each model.</li>